 Note that sets in Pharo can contain any objects, even sets themselves.
 This is not the case in all languages.
-In Pharo, there are no restriction about set elements.
+In Pharo, there is no restriction about set elements.

 You can convert a string into a set of characters sending the string the message asSet.
+7.3 A solution using sets

 '''

-| 'coucou' asSet
+「'coucou' asSet

-| >>> a Set($u $c $o)
+a Set($u $c $o)

 '''